 I have been working as an Administrative Assistant for more than a year in another province.
-Right now, I try to relocate to Toronto.
-But I would like to find a job first before I move.
+Right now, I want to relocate to Toronto but would like to find a job first before I move.
 I submitted quite a lot of resumes online, but have not received any interviews.
 I believe that there’s a hidden market.
 I know from my previous job search, that networking is very important.
 I do not know anyone in Toronto.

 I am wondering if you could give me some suggestions on expanding my networking or which websites would be good for me to find jobs?

 I consulted with our JVS Toronto employment staff, who often receive requests from job seekers living out-of-town who want to relocate if they secure solid employment.
 As recommended by my fellow job developers, here are some strategies to engage in for a meaningful and successful remote job search:

 1. If possible, establish yourself as a local resident.

 Many companies prefer to hire locally, to avoid transportation and relocation expenses as well as the risks involved in hiring someone who may decide not to move after all.
 Try to line up as many job interviews as you can on the same day, just like a sales rep might do.
 Hiring managers and recruiters will be turned off if you tell them that you will move once you get the job.
 The process doesn’t work that way.